ethan-ou/vscode-gift/README.md

 1. Download the installation file from the [Visual Studio Code website](https://code.visualstudio.com/).
 2. Install the program.

-If you're having trouble with installation, you can also consult the [Visual Studio Code documentation](https://code.visualstudio.com/docs/setup/setup-overview).
+If you're having trouble with installation, you can consult the [Visual Studio Code documentation](https://code.visualstudio.com/docs/setup/setup-overview).

 ## Installation

-Once you've installed Visual Studio Code, you can install the extension through the Extension Marketplace.
+Once Visual Studio Code is installed, you can add the extension through the Extension Marketplace.

 For the majority of users, we recommend installing this extension through the [GIFT Language Pack](https://marketplace.visualstudio.com/items?itemName=ethan-ou.vscode-gift-pack), which adds support for live question previews.